Elizabeth Bainbridge: Career

 Bainbridge made her professional debut as the Third Lady in Die Zauberflöte at Glyndebourne in East Sussex in 1963.
 The following year saw her debut at the Royal Opera House in Wagner's Die Walküre.
 She joined the company in 1965, and appeared at Covent Garden more than a thousand times: among her roles were Amneris, Arvidson, Auntie (in Peter Grimes), Berta, Emilia, Erda, Grandma Burya, Mamma Lucia, Mistress Quickly and Suzuki.
 She sang in concert in the Barbican Hall, the Royal Festival Hall and the Royal Albert Hall, starring twice in the Last Night of the Proms with Colin Davis.

 She accompanied the Covent Garden company on its visits to La Scala in 1976 and to Japan and South Korea in 1979.
 Her international career also took her to the Olympic Arts Festival in Los Angeles in 1984 and the Athens Festival in 1985, as well as to Buenos Aires and Chicago.
 In the 1990s. she sang in Jenufa in Tel Aviv and in Susannah in Nantes.

 She contributed to several albums, including recordings of Dido and Aeneas, Eugene Onegin, The Rape of Lucretia, Peter Grimes and Sir John in Love.
 In 1966, she appeared in the first recording of Bernard Herrmann's opera Wuthering Heights, conducted by the composer.

-Personal life
+Personal life and death

-Her son, Godfrey John, was born in 1954.
-She has two grandsons, Christopher John, born 1985, and Julian Robin, born 1990.
-She married the Jamaican Phillon Castell Morris in the 1970s.
-Mr. Morris died in 1988.
-Bainbridge is now fully retired from singing and lives in Emsworth.
+Her son, Godfrey Bainbridge, was born in 1954.
+She has two grandsons, Christopher Bainbridge and Julian Bainbridge.
+She married the Jamaican Phillon Castell Morris (b.1946 - d.1988) in the 1970s.
+Bainbridge died in East Wittering, West Sussex on 8 December 2024, at the age of 94.